danjwait/fprime/GpsApp/doc/GpsTutorial.md

 #endif
 ```

-Note that we've updated the `TopologyState` structure to accept a "device"- we will use this to pass in the name of the serial port to use.
+Note that we've updated the `TopologyState` structure to accept a "device"- we will use this to pass in the name of the serial port to use when we call `Main.cpp`

 **Complete the GpsAppTopologyDefs.cpp file:**
 Open the `GpsAppTopologyDefs.cpp` file and fill in the following content: